-From 1 July 2019, the whistleblower protections in the Corporations Act will be expanded to provide greater protections for whistleblowers.
-This will include requiring certain companies to have a whistleblower policy from 1 January 2020.
+From 1 July 2019, the whistleblower protections in the Corporations Act have been expanded to provide greater protections for whistleblowers.
+This includes requiring public companies, large proprietary companies, and corporate trustees of APRA-regulated superannuation entities to have a whistleblower policy from 1 January 2020.

 Information for whistleblowers

-Company officers, company auditors and other persons have legal obligations under the Corporations Act if they receive a revelation from a whistleblower.
-Unless those persons handle the revelation correctly they may inadvertently breach the Corporations Act if they tell an unauthorised third party, including other officers of the company or the audit partner.
-Any unauthorised revelation may trigger significant civil and criminal consequences.
+Company officers, company auditors, and other senior people within companies have obligations under the Corporations Act if they receive a report from a whistleblower.
+Unless these people handle the whistleblower report correctly, they may breach the Corporations Act obligations.

 Whistling while they work is a Griffith University research project looking at improving managerial responses to whistleblowing in public and private sector organisations.